syncfusion-content/wpf-docs/wpf/OLAPCommon/How-To/LoadReportDefinitionFile.md

-You can bind the OlapReport as xml file to OlapDataManager using the LoadReportDefinitionFile method.
+You can bind the OlapReport as XML file to OlapDataManager using the LoadReportDefinitionFile method.
 This contains two steps as follows:

 1. Loading the report definition file and
 2. Loading a specific report in that file by giving its name